Yevhenns/events-calendar/README.md

    - react-native-toast-message

    ● The application is tested across two Expo-supported platforms: Android and Web.
-As long as I don't have IOS environment.
+As long as I don't have IOS environment yet.